spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

     *strongly* discouraged as there is no way to revert these values back to their defaults once they have been changed.

+1.3.2: Description of the variables in the catalog JSON files
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Default values for the numeric configuration parameters are detector-dependent.
+In the actual configuration files the parameters are split into three sections: General (which is unlabeled), DAO (for the Point algorithm), and SOURCEX (for the Segmentation algorithm).
+The variables listed in the General section apply to both the Point and Segmentation algorithms.

+GENERAL
+    * bkg_box_size: int (pixels)
+        For Background2D, the size of the box within which the background is estimated using the sigma-clipped statistics algorithm.

+    * bkg_filter_size: int (pixels)
+        Window size of the 2D median filter to apply to the low resolution background map

+    * good_fwhm:
+        DEPRECATED

+    * skyannulus_arcsec: float (arcseconds)
+        Photometry measurement: inner radius of the circular annulus

+    * dskyannulus_arcsec: float (arcseconds)
+        Photometry measurement: outer radius of the circular annulus

+    * aperture_1: float (arcseconds)
+        Photometry measurement: inner aperture radius

+    * aperture_2: float (arcseconds)
+        Photometry measurement: outer aperture radius

+    * salgorithm: string (default = "mode")
+        Photometry measurement: Statistic to use to calculate the background ("mean", "median", "mode").
+All measurements are sigma-clipped.

+    * scale: float
+        Used as a scaling factor on a limit threshod for computation of weight masks

+    * sensitivity: float
+        Used for computation of weight masks to preserve the attribute of similarity

+    * block_size: int
+        Size of the block used by the FFT to deconvolve the drizzled image with the PSF

+    * cr_residual: float
+        Factor used to account for the influence of single-image cosmic-ray identification.
+Single filter single-image exposures are only used to compute total detection image when there are only single exposures for *all* of the input filters.

+    * flag_trim_value: int
+        The value which is the high limit for good detected sources.
+Sources with lower flag values are deemed good.
+Flags above the default limit represent:  multi-pixel saturation, faint magnitude, hot pixels, swarm detection, edge/chip gap, bleeding, and cosmic rays.

+    * simple_bkg: bool (default = False)
+        Forces use of the sigma_clipped_stats algorithm to compute the background of the input image.

+    * zero_percent: float
+        Percentage limit of the pure zero values in the illuminated portion of an input image.
+If there are more zero values than the zero_percent limit, then the background is set to zero and the background rms is computed based on the pixels which are non-zero in the illuminated portion of the input image.

+    * negative_percent: float
+        If the background were determined by Background2D, but the background-subtracted image has more than the allowed limit of negative_percent, then the background should be determined by the sigma-clipped statistics algorithm.

+    * nsigma_clip: float
+        Parameter for the sigma_clipped_stats algorithm in the determination of the background of the input image.
+This is the number of standard deviations to use for both the lower and upper clipping limit.

+    * maxiters: int
+        The number of sigma-clipping iterations to perform when using the sigma_clipped_stats algorithm to compute the background of the input image.

+    * background_skew_threshold: float
+        Pearson’s second coefficient of skewness - this is a criterion for possibly computing a two-dimensional background fit.
+If the skew is larger than this threshold, this implies a crowded field and a more complex background determination algorithm is warranted.

+    * TWEAK_FWHMPSF: float
+        Gaussian FWHM for source detection

+DAO
+    * bigsig_sf:
+        DEPRECATED

+    * kernel_sd_aspect_ratio:
+        DEPRECATED

+    * nsigma: float
+        The "sigma" in threshold=(sigma * background_rms).
+Threshold is an image greater than the background which defines, on a pixel-by-pixel basis, the low signal limit above which sources are detected.

+    * starfinder_algorithm: string (default = "psf")
+        Algorithm to use for source detection: "dao" (DAOStarFinder), "iraf" (IRAFStarFinder), and "psf" (UserStarFinder).

+    * region_size: int
+        Size of the box used to recognize a point source.
+Also, the kernel size for the maximum filter window when computing weight masks.

+SOURCEX
+    * source_box: int (pixels)
+        Number of connected pixels needed for a source detection

+    * segm_nsigma: float
+        The "sigma" in threshold=(sigma * background_rms).
+Threshold is an image greater than the background which defines, on a pixel-by-pixel basis, the low signal limit above which sources are detected.
+The value is applicable for the Gaussian smoothing kernel.

+    * nlevels: int
+        Number of multi-thresholding levels for deblending

+    * contrast: float
+        Fraction of the total source flux that a local peak must have to be deblended as a separate object

+    * border:
+        DEPRECATED

+    * rw2d_size: int
+        RickerWavelet kernel X- and Y-dimension in pixels

+    * rw2d_nsigma: float
+        The "sigma" in threshold=(sigma * background_rms).
+Threshold is an image greater than the background which defines, on a pixel-by-pixel basis, the low signal limit above which sources are detected.
+The value is applicable for the RickerWavelet smoothing kernel.

+    * rw2d_biggest_pixels: int (pixels)
+        Pixel limit on biggest source for RickerWavelet kernel

+    * rw2d_biggest_source: float
+        Percentage limit on biggest source for RickerWavelet kernel

+    * rw2d_source_fraction: float
+        Percentage limit on source fraction over the image for RickerWavelet kernel

+    * biggest_source_deblend_limit: float
+        Percentage limit on biggest source deblending limit

+    * source_fraction_deblend_limit: float
+        Percentage limit on source fraction deblending limit

+    * ratio_bigsource_limit: int
+        Limit on the ratio of the "big sources" found with the Gaussian vs the RickerWavelent kernel.
+The ratio is interpreted as indicative of overlapping PSFs vs nebulousity.
+If the ratio is larger than this limit, the processing is allowed to proceed.

+    * ratio_bigsource_deblend_limit: int
+        Limit used to filter out prohibitively large segments as it a resource consuming task to try and deblend very large segments.
+If the ratio of the area of the largest segment to the area of the next smaller segment is larger than this limit, segment is not deblended.

+    * kron_scaling_radius: float
+        Scaling parameter of the unscaled Kron radius

+    * kron_minimum_radius: float (pixels)
+        Minimum value for the unscaled Kron radius

 1.4: Image Kernel
 -----------------
 By default, the software uses a